 The Bottom Line: Is an Annual Fee Worth It?

-At first glance, an annual fee may be a deal-breaker for some.
+At first glance, an annual fee may be a deal-breaker for some, especially during a pandemic and accompanying economic downturn.
 The idea of paying to have a credit card in your wallet may not make a lot of sense.
 But depending on the card, you could get far more value out of its rewards program and perks than what you pay each year to keep it.

 That’s not always the case, though, so it’s important to run a quick cost-benefit analysis to determine if a card is worth it, based on how you’d use the card.
-For example, I recently canceled a card because it required me to spend a certain amount each year to get an anniversary free night’s stay.
+For example, I canceled a hotel credit card in 2019 because it required me to spend a certain amount each year to get an anniversary free night’s stay.
+Now, I’m glad I did because I wouldn’t get any benefit at all from the card during the pandemic.
 The stay itself is worth more than the card’s annual fee, but I likely wouldn’t have spent enough on it to qualify.

 As you consider your spending habits and travel plans, run the numbers to ensure you’re getting more than what you’re paying.